sonic-net/SONiC/doc/bgp_pic/bgp_pic.md

 #### Test Bed for BGP PIC Test
 We utilize two physical devices to establish a logically configured 3 PE testbed.
 One physical device corresponds to a single PE (PE1), while the other physical device represents two PEs (PE2 and PE3) solely from a BGP perspective.
 PE1 is interconnected with both PE2 and PE3.
 IXIA serves as CEs, with one CE connected to PE1 and the other CE dual-homed to PE2 and PE3.

-The loopback address on PE2 is 1000:178, disseminated through an eBGP session between PE1 and PE2.
-Similarly, the loopback address on PE3 is 2000:178, published via an eBGP session between PE1 and PE3.
+The loopback address on PE2 is 1000::178, disseminated through an eBGP session between PE1 and PE2.
+Similarly, the loopback address on PE3 is 2000::178, published via an eBGP session between PE1 and PE3.
 PE1 acquires knowledge of CE2's SRv6 VPN routes through PE2 and PE3.
 Consequently, these VPN routes form an Equal-Cost Multipath (ECMP) on PE1, accessible via both PE2 and PE3.

 CE2 published 400K routes to PE1, while CE1 (IXIA) generates traffic with a destination address traversing through these 400K routes.
-This traffic is evenly distributed through PE2 and PE3 to reach CE2 (IXIA).
+The traffic is evenly distributed through PE2 and PE3 to reach CE2 (IXIA).
 <figure align=center>
     <img src="images/pic_testbed1.png" >
     <figcaption>Figure 12.
 PIC Testbed via two physical devices<figcaption>